emqx/emqx-docs/en_US/rule/backend_mongodb.md

 Back to the "Actions" dialog, and then click on the "Confirm" button.

 Back to the creating rule page, then click on "Create" button.
-The rule we created will be show in the rule list.
+The rule we created will be shown in the rule list.

+## Test the Rule

-We have finished, testing the rule by sending an MQTT message to emqx:
+We have finished creating the rule, test the rule by sending an MQTT message to EMQX:

 ```bash
 Topic: "t/mongo"